Miguel Angel Real

 Jean-Marie FRAU-BONET

-Born in Valladolid (Spain) in 1965, Miguel Angel Real holds a Spanish teaching qualification and teaches at the Lycée de Cornouaille in Quimper.
-A poet and translator of contemporary poetry, his works, both in Spanish and French, have appeared in numerous journals in France, Spain, and Latin America.
+Born in Valladolid, Spain, in 1965, Miguel Angel Real holds a teaching degree in Spanish and teaches at the Lycée de Cornouaille in Quimper.
+A poet and translator of contemporary poetry, his work, in both Spanish and French, has appeared in numerous journals in France, Spain, and Latin America.
 He is the author of the collections "Zoologías" (Ed.
-En Huida, Spain), "Comme un dé rond" (Like a round die), Ed.
-Sémaphore (Quimperlé, bilingual edition), and several translation books, both written alone and in collaboration...
+En Huida, Spain), "Comme un dé rond" (Ed.
+Sémaphore, Quimperlé, bilingual edition), and several books of translations, both solo and in collaboration.

-Driven by boundless curiosity and imagination, Miguel Ángel Real writes a book that opposes the dogmas and reality imposed on us, asserting the power of constantly renewed observation of what surrounds us.
-These texts, based on the principle that paths exist, but we do not see them, require us to reconsider what we believe to be fixed, through a profoundly poetic reflection on the value of words that, in order not to remain mere useless rebellions, must constantly push their limits, in order to search in appearances for those hidden details that help us recreate the meaning of the world.
+Driven by boundless curiosity and imagination, Miguel Ángel Real has written a book that challenges dogma and the imposed reality, asserting the power of constantly renewed observation of our surroundings.
+These texts, based on the premise that paths exist but remain invisible, demand that we reconsider what we believe to be fixed, through a profoundly poetic reflection on the value of words.
+Words, to avoid remaining mere futile rebellions, must continually push their boundaries, seeking within appearances those hidden details that help us recreate meaning in the world.